xpeppers/string-calculator-kata/README.md

 ## The kata

 ### Step 1: the simplest thing
-Create a simple String calculator with a method ``int add(String numbers)``
+Create a simple String calculator with a method ``int add(String numbers)``.

 * The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0) for example ``""`` or ``"1"`` or ``"1,2"``.
-* Start with the simplest test case of an empty string and move to 1 and two numbers
+* Start with the simplest test case of an empty string and move to 1 and two numbers.
-* Remember to solve things as simply as possible so that you force yourself to write tests you did not think about
+* Remember to solve things as simply as possible so that you force yourself to write tests you did not think about.
-* Remember to refactor after each passing test
+* Remember to refactor after each passing test.

 ### Step 2: handle an unknown amount of numbers
-Allow the Add method to handle an unknown amount of numbers
+Allow the Add method to handle an unknown amount of numbers.

 ### Step 3: handle new lines between numbers
 Allow the Add method to handle new lines between numbers (instead of commas).